-Applicants will be selected, against the criteria in the Conditions of Award for this Scholarship, by a special sub-committee of the ANU College of Law Scholarships Committee.
+Applicants will be selected, against the criteria in the Conditions of Award for this Scholarship, by the ANU College of Law Scholarships Committee.
 However, the INT may in its discretion request the sub-committee shortlist up to 3 candidates and that the INT interview shortlisted candidates and/or review their applications, and decide the final successful candidate.

 The World Bank is an international organisation with 187 member countries, 10,000 employees, and 100 offices around the world.
 The World Bank's mission is to fight poverty by promoting inclusive and sustainable global economic development.
 The World Bank finances projects on a wide range of issues, such as building roads in Afghanistan; treating malaria in India, preserving rainforests in Brazil, enhancing agriculture in Ethiopia, supporting education in Indonesia, and assisting in the reform of the Ukrainian banking system.